 The prosthetic tooth, or appliance, can consist of a:

 • Crown – single tooth implant

 • Full upper or lower dentures – implant-supported dentures

 Single Tooth Implants

-A single tooth implant can replace both the missing tooth and its root with a natural looking crown.
+A single tooth implant can replace both the missing tooth and its root with a natural-looking crown.
 This method allows the tooth to be replaced without sacrificing the health of adjacent teeth.
 An alternative to the single tooth implant is a fixed bridge.
-This involves preparation of the teeth on either side of the missing tooth in order to support the cemented bridge.
+This involves the preparation of the teeth on either side of the missing tooth in order to support the cemented bridge.

 Multiple Teeth Implants